-Our Visiting Angels' caregivers are offered non-medical certification in palliative care to caregivers through a unique Palliative Care Certification Program.
-The program educates caregivers about delivering compassionate comfort care that addresses the physical, emotional, and spiritual needs of our clients with the overall goal to impact quality of life.
+Visiting Angels' offers non-medical certification in palliative care to caregivers through a unique Palliative Care Certification Program.
+The program educates caregivers about delivering compassionate comfort care that addresses the physical, emotional, and spiritual needs of chronically ill individuals with the overall goal of positively impacting their quality of life.

-How Long Can an Individual Use Palliative Care?
+How Long Can an Individual Use Services?

-How Can You Learn More About Palliative In-Home Care Services?
+How Can You Learn More About Visiting Angels’ Specialized Services?

-If you have a loved one who is living with a chronic condition, we invite you to contact your local Visiting Angels home care office to learn more about our compassionate approach to home care.
-Before getting started, Visiting Angels will provide your family with a free home care consultation that helps us to learn more about your loved one's needs.
-With input from you and your loved one, we will develop a personalized plan that enhances your loved one’s comfort and overall well-being.
+Before getting started, Visiting Angels will provide your family with a free home care consultation that helps to learn more about your loved one's needs.
+With input from you and your loved one, Visiting Angels will develop a personalized plan that enhances your loved one’s comfort and overall well-being.

 Serving Cullman, Etowah, Walker, Marshall & Blount Counties